clementohNZ/learning-golang/058-testing-benchmarking/README.md

 This is such a cool feature to have out of the box!
 It can really help you write performant code using Big O.

+## Tips
+Look at the creators of go code to see what efficient code looks like.
+Try and write your own implementation and see how it compares.